6th South Indian International Movie Awards

-The 6th South Indian International Movie Awards is an awards event held at Abu Dhabi National Exhibition Centre, Abu Dhabi on 30 June and 1 July 2017.
+The 6th South Indian International Movie Awards is an awards event held at the Abu Dhabi National Exhibition Centre, Abu Dhabi on 30 June and 1 July 2017.
 SIIMA 2017 will recognize the best films and performances from the past year, along with special honors for lifetime contributions and a few special awards.
 The nomination list for the main awards was announced in June 2017.